Suzuki Suzulight

-Suzulight was the brand used for kei cars built by the Suzuki Motor Corporation from 1955 to 1969.
+Suzulight (スズライト) was the brand used for kei cars built by the Suzuki Motor Corporation from 1955 to 1969.
 They were Suzuki's first entry into automotive manufacturing, having previously only produced motorcycles.
 It was Japan's second front-wheel drive car, after the very limited production Tsukuba-go of the 1930s.
 The Suzulight sedans and light vans all had transversely mounted engines and front-wheel drive.
 The Suzulight Carry trucks and vans were the first to use the Carry label, still around today.

 Suzulight SF series

 Introduced in October 1955, "SF" stood for "Suzuki Four-wheel car".
 Work had begun in January 1954, with a front-engine, rear-wheel-drive and rear-engined design also considered.
 The first Suzuki was closely based on the Lloyd 400, chosen after Suzuki also having considered the Citroën 2CV and Renault 4CV.
 The Suzulight SF shared the Lloyd's transversely mounted, front-wheel drive layout and the two-cylinder, two-stroke engine was a narrow-bored copy of the Lloyd's, using the same 66.0 mm stroke.
 Thanks to a smaller bore of 58.9 mm and resulting 359.66 cc swept volume, it met the Japanese Keijidosha ("light car") legislation.
 The SF had drum brakes all around, was 2990 mm long, 1295 mm wide and 1400 mm tall, with a 2000 mm wheelbase and a 1050 mm front and rear wheel track.
 Its design was by the company's founder Michio Suzuki.
 When introduced, the SF also had double wishbone coil-sprung suspension front and rear, with rack-and-pinion steering, features which were far ahead of their time.
 Just like the Lloyd which inspired it, the Suzulight featured a chassis consisting of a central tube with the suspension attached to each end of the tube.
 Type approval was issued on July 20, 1955, and sales began three months later.

 The introduction of the Suzulight SF series also dovetailed with the "People's Car Program" which had been recently announced by Japan's Ministry of International Trade and Industry (MITI).
 This established a goal for the Japanese auto industry of producing "a four-seater with a top speed of 100 km/h, priced at ¥150,000," in order to speed up the motorization of the country.

 When it first went on sale, in October 1955, three body styles were listed as being on offer: